Cheong43/Cheong43/README.md

 Computer science student 🧑‍🎓.
 I am constantly exploring new technologies and seeking ways to innovate and improve the world through the power of code.

-- 🌱 My current interest of works include web3 infra and governance.
+- 🌱 My current interest of works pivot to web3 infra and governance.
 - 💬 I’m looking for software engineering internship or collaboration.
 - 📫 How to reach me: sameslam@outlook.com
 - ⚡ Vinyl digger, learning a new stack called music production.